Suzanne Lacy: Between the Door and the Street

+Prostitution Notes

-Prostitution Notes was a research-based piece created by Suzanne Lacy in 1974 that was made to explore the lives of sex workers and to relate those experiences to her own life, "looking for echoes of their lives in mine."
+Prostitution Notes was a research-based piece created by Suzanne Lacy in 1974 that was made to explore the lives of sex workers and to relate those experiences to her own life, "looking for echoes of their lives in mine".
 Lacy spent four months in Los Angeles interviewing and speaking with a wide variety of people ranging from both male and female sex workers (one even including a sociology grad student), pimps, and sex worker advocates.
 During Lacy's interviews she would record every single aspect of the encounter.
 This included what she ate, what her subjects ate, what she was told, the emotions she felt, and how she connected her life to theirs.
 By the end of her research Lacy was left with ten large diagrams, which showed Lacy's experience and thought process throughout her four months.

 When asked about her work, Lacy stated that "Most of what we knew at that time came from literature and films that greatly glamorized the life.
 I didn't want to flirt with their reality as a performance, or to relate their stories as an anthropologist might.
 Rather, I would locate the work inside my own experiences and record the process of my research.
 'The Life' as it was called wasn't far from mine."
 This type of allowed Lacy to capture a more raw reality that surrounds prostitution, thus giving many sex workers a voice and allowing their experiences to be heard.
-Because Lacy intentionally veered away from a documentary style piece she was able to better understand "[h]er own political and social biases towards prostitution."
+Because Lacy intentionally veered away from a documentary style piece she was able to better understand "[h]er own political and social biases towards prostitution".
 In 2010 Lacy re-presented Prostitution Notes at the Stephanie Gallery in London.
-She collaborated with Peter Kirby to perform a reading of her diagrams alongside a video, which Kirby worked on, showing 70's photos of LA streets, pictures of her original diagrams, and a video of a woman tracing over the lines of her diagrams.
+She collaborated with Peter Kirby to perform a reading of her diagrams alongside a video, which Kirby worked on, showing 1970s photos of LA streets, pictures of her original diagrams, and a video of a woman tracing over the lines of her diagrams.
 The presentation was meant to pay tribute to the ethics that constantly serve as a foundation for Lacy's work.
 In 2019 she explained, "I don't care as much about art as I care about human trafficking" summing up her beliefs and stance on the treatment of sex workers in America.